Image Her Tree, Video still

 A developing project exploring the connection between the desire to capture the 'spirit of the mass' in landscape and the nuances of feeling developing in the state of motherhood/grandmotherhood.
 The work sets out to create a visual language to celebrate new life, and threads of maternal experience.
-It will culminate at an exhibition at The Pankhurst Centre, Manchester in late 2017.
+It will culminate at an exhibition at The Pankhurst Centre, Manchester in 2018.

 The Wednesday Notes, 2014

 A collaborative project with Spurr House Day Centre, Bury, responding to collections of applied art collections from Bury Art Museum.
 A series of monoprints and paintings exploring responses to 'evocative' objects formed a pop up exhibition at the Millgate Centre Bury.

 A research project for Nottingham Trent University exploring the link between Nottingham lace designers post war and the archive of lace collections at NTU.
 The strong connection to lace though my mother's job as a lace designer resulted in a series of gouache paintings and drawings.

 An installation of 180 laser prints at The Chapman Gallery, University of Salford made after a forensic examination of a faded family album, where the dark corners and edges of interwar photographs are recoloured and reimagined to suggest profound absences and losses.

 From Bohemia, 2006